Addiction to alcohol: symptoms, treatment, and rehab

 Besides behavioral therapies, various medications are also explored in terms of their potential effectiveness to aid alcoholism treatment.
 These advances include:

-- The use of gabapentin, which is more effective in persons with alcohol use disorder and a history of withdrawal symptoms, according to a study from JAMA Internal Medicine
+• The use of gabapentin, which is more effective in persons with alcohol use disorder and a history of withdrawal symptoms, according to a 2020 randomized clinical trial by Anton et al., published in JAMA Internal Medicine.

-- Anti-smoking drugs as an aid in alcohol dependence treatment.
-The National Institutes of Health report drug varenicline, approved in 2006 to help people stop smoking, can significantly decrease alcohol cravings and consumption in alcohol-dependent persons.
+• Anti-smoking drugs as an aid in alcohol dependence treatment.
+A 2013 clinical trial by Litten et al., published in the Journal of Addiction Medicine reports that the drug varenicline, approved in 2006 to help people stop smoking, can significantly decrease alcohol cravings and consumption in alcohol-dependent persons.

-- Anti-epileptic medication or anticonvulsants could ease cravings in persons with alcoholism, Nature reports.
-One of those drugs is the abovementioned gabapentin.
+Anti-epileptic medication or anticonvulsants could ease cravings in persons with alcoholism, a 2008 article by Heidi Ledford published in Nature reports.
+One of those drugs is the above-mentioned gabapentin.

 Can you assess alcohol addiction by yourself?